SamHulme1/station_c4t/README.md

 4. For each change that I made I used the git add . and commit commands
 5. I used git push to push the changes in Git to Github

+### The site was then deployed using heroku to make a copy of the site:
+1. head over to github, you'll need an account to make a clone/fork of the project
+2. Clone or fork the project by going to the projects repository on GitHub
+3. Click on the code dropdown and select GitHub CLI in local, copy the URL
+4. In gitpod open the git bash command line
+5. Change the current directory to a location where you want to clone to
+6. Enter the Command git clone and paste your URL then press enter
+7. Install python dependencies by using the command pip install -r requirement.txt

+To connect your newly cloned site to Heroku youll need to first
+1. set up an env.py file in the root, make sure to include this file in the gitignore file though
+2. Add the following to the env file:
+    - os.environ.setdefault("IP", "0.0.0.0")
+    - os.environ.setdefault("PORT", "5000")
+    - os.environ.setdefault("SECRET_KEY", "A key of your choice")
+    - os.environ.setdefault("MONGO_URI", "mongodbURIlink")
+    - os.environ.setdefault("MONGO_DBNAME", "your database name")
+3. use the command pip freeze requirements.txt to install create file to contains dependencies
+4. Create a Procfile by entering the command echo web: python app.py
+5. Use git add, commit and push to send your created files across to github
+6. On Heroku create a new app then select deploy from GitHub, find your repository and then click connect
+7. In the created app go to settings and click on reveal config vars
+8. Set these vars to be equal to the same values you added into your env file
+9. Create a new cluster in mongo db with 3 collections: users, ships and citizens
+10. Get you mongoDB collection string by clicking on connect your application, this is your MONGO_URI link
+11. Back on Heroku click on deploy, automatic deploy and select your branch.
+Enable automatic deployes
+12. If you see the message app deployed sucessfully well done!
+You have deployed your site.

 ## Testing